kskalvar/aws-eks-kubeflow-quickstart/README.md

 ```

 ### Connect to Kubeflow Dashboard
-Run the following command from your kubeflow_cloud_shell
+Run the following command directly from your kubeflow_cloud_shell
 ```
 make port-forward
 ```